sonelrubin/dynamics-365-contact-center/contact-center/implement/set-up-embedded-experience.md

 3. Select **Install for All Users** and Click **Install**.

 4. After the installation is complete, a confirmation screen appears.
 Click **Done** to continue.
-Please note, a successful installation will display a screen listing **CCaaSforSF** as an installed package.
+A successful installation will display a screen listing **CCaaSforSF** as an installed package.

 5. Navigate to the **Setup** by clicking the gear icon in the top right corner.